dalito/ucumvert/README.md

 **ucumvert** is a pip-installable Python package.
 Features:

+- Parser for UCUM unit strings that implements the full grammar
 - Converter for creating [pint](https://pypi.org/project/pint/) units from UCUM unit strings
-- Parser for UCUM unit strings
+- A pint unit definition file [pint_ucum_defs.txt](https://github.com/dalito/ucumvert/blob/main/src/ucumvert/pint_ucum_defs.txt) that extends pint´s default units with UCUM units

 **ucumvert** generates the UCUM grammar by filling a template with unit codes, prefixes etc. from the official [ucum-essence.xml](https://github.com/ucum-org/ucum/blob/main/ucum-essence.xml) file (a copy is included in this repo).
 So updating the parser for new UCUM releases is straight forward.
 The parser is built with the great [lark](https://pypi.org/project/lark/) parser toolkit.
 The generated lark grammar file is included in the repository, see [ucum_grammar.lark](https://github.com/dalito/ucumvert/blob/main/src/ucumvert/ucum_grammar.lark).